Skip to content

 • Oliver Prize: You must be Black, African Nova Scotian, and/or African Canadian.

 Submission packages must contain all components listed below and must be submitted by the prize deadline.
-Each submission package must be submitted as a single digital document (in .doc or .pdf format) with a file name as follows: Firstname Lastname – Emerging Writers Prizes (where “Firstname” is your given name or chosen primary name and “Lastname” is your family name or chosen surname).
+Each submission package must be submitted as a single digital document (in .doc or .pdf format) with a file name as follows: [Your Name] – Emerging Writers Prizes.
 Incomplete, late, non-digital, or misnamed submission packages are ineligible.

-A. Personal responses (each roughly one paragraph in length) to the following questions.
+The cover letter is composed of personal responses to the following questions.
+All questions must be answered within these 2 pages, but the length of any particular response is up to you.
 In these questions, “prize period” refers to the 5-month span running from January through May following the submission deadline, during which time the literary activities associated with each prize will take place.
+Please start a new paragraph for each response.

 1. How long have you been writing?